-Section 1782, the Foreign Legal Assistance Statute (the FLA), allows an "INTERESTED PERSON" to request information belonging to a U.S. person or company if the information will be helpful in a PROCEEDING in a foreign or international tribunal.
+Section 1782, the Foreign Legal Assistance Statute (the FLA), allows an "INTERESTED PERSON" to request information belonging to a U.S. person or company if the information will be helpful in a foreign or international LEGAL PROCEEDING.

-The FLA can be an especially powerful tool because although most countries have some form of discovery or information disclosure in lawsuits, the procedures vary from country to country and it can often be difficult to obtain information from a person or company located in the United States.
-The FLA makes this discovery much easier as the information requests are made directly through U.S. courts.
+The FLA can be an especially powerful tool because although most countries have some form of discovery or information disclosure in lawsuits, the types and amounts of information that can be obtained and the procedures for obtaining it are different from country to country.
+It can often be difficult to use a foreign court system to obtain evidence located in the United States, but a FLA request can be made directly to a U.S. court.

 Courts granting FLA requests usually follow the same rules and procedures for discovery as they do for U.S. domestic cases, which allow a broad range of discovery of information.
 Applicants can ask for documents or evidence that is likely to be relevant to their legal action.
-They can request information even if they do not know exactly the content, and even if they do not know whether or not the evidence exists.
+They can request information even if they do not know exactly what the content of this information is, and even if they do not know whether the evidence exists or not.

-An INTERESTED PER-SON only needs to have a "reasonable interest in obtaining the assistance."
-They do not need to be a party to the foreign proceeding.
+An INTERESTED PERSON is anyone with a reasonable interest in obtaining the information.

+The person requesting information does not need to be a party to the foreign proceeding, they only need to have a "reasonable interest in obtaining the assistance."

-To learn more, see PAGE 7.
+To learn more, see PAGE 10.

-There is no clear rule on what a "PRO-CEEDING in a foreign or international tribunal" can be, but examples include "investigating magistrates, administrative and arbitral tribunals, and quasijudicial agencies."
+There is no clear rule on what a "PROCEEDING" can be, but examples include "investigating magistrates, administrative and arbitral tribunals, and quasijudicial agencies."